mucahitkarabult/mucahitkarabult/README.md

  <br>

 - I have been trying to improve my problem-solving skills on leetcode and hackerrank.
 I enjoy solving algorithm problem
-- I have been work on machine and deep learning for about 2 years
+- I have been work on machine learning and deep learning for about 2 years
 - Currently participating in Kodluyoruz & Carbon Consulting Data Science Bootcamp.
 - You can reach me from: mucahit.karabultt@gmail.com